RohitChhabda/Lets-Split/README.md

-# Lets-Split
+# Money-Manager-clone
-Split Management System which can be used among friends,colleagues or relative for asking cut(Money Share)
+Money Management System which can be used to manager your weekly or monthly budget.